Keith-S-Thompson/get-versions/README.md

-        -help, usage Display this message and exit -rcs         Use RCS (default if there's an RCS directory) -cvs         Use CVS (default if there's a CVS directory -mycvs=ident Use mycvs (mycvs -help for more information) -git         Use Git (default if there's a .git directory in the current directory or any parent)
+        -help, usage Display this message and exit -rcs         Use RCS (default if there's an RCS directory) -cvs         Use CVS (default if there's a CVS directory -git         Use Git (default if there's a .git directory in the current directory or any parent)
         NOTE: If more than one default is available, the method must be specified